LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 `cp nvse_steam_loader.dll nvse_editor_1_4.dll nvse_1_4.dll nvse_1_4ng.dll nvse_loader.exe /SteamLibrary/steamapps/common/Fallout\ New\ Vegas/` # Copying all the needed files

 Go to your FNV directory and rename the file **FalloutNVLauncher.exe** back to **FNVpatch.exe** and **nvse_loader.exe** to **FalloutNVLauncher.exe**.
 To make sure it has worked, hit play in Steam, go into the game console and type: `GetNVSEVersion`.
-If you received a reply informing the version of you NVSE, than it worked:
+If you received a reply informing the version of your NVSE, than it worked: